canonical/lxd/doc/api-extensions.md

 ## instance\_pool\_move
 This adds a `pool` field to the `POST /1.0/instances/NAME` API, allowing for easy move of an instance root disk between pools.

+## gpu\_sriov
+This adds support for SR-IOV enabled GPUs.
+It introduces the `sriov` gpu type property.